 Omobolaji joined Watsi on May 20th, 2013.
 Six years ago, Omobolaji joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Omobolaji's most recent donation traveled 8,700 miles to support Pascalina, a four-year-old girl from Tanzania, to fund burn treatment on her arm.
+Omobolaji's most recent donation traveled 8,500 miles to support Prince, a 5-year-old from Kenya, to fund surgery so he can walk and study again soon.

 Omobolaji has funded healthcare for 97 patients in 13 countries.